- ⚙ What is SQLi?

 WordPress SQL injection vulnerability is ranked as the second most critical security vulnerabilities in WordPress.
 We can say that almost 39% of WordPress vulnerabilities is related to cross-site scripting issues (SEE STATS BELOW).
 One is shielded from SQL injection vulnerabilities once the latest WordPress core files are deployed.
 On the contrary, you risk the whole application by using third-party themes and plugins.

 We have already known the danger of SQL injection for 14 years.
 However, this remains one of the worst hazards to which dynamic websites are exposed.
-This attack method can indeed cause significant damage, such as the destruction of the data contained in your database.
+This attack method can indeed cause significant damage to your site database as well as impact your SEO rankings too.
 When it comes to WordPress security, there are certain best practices you follow in order to keep your site safe.
 You can also follow our WordPres security checklist 2020 to keep SQL injections at bay.

 Under the term SQL injection, we understand the exploitation of a security flaw in relational database systems which refers to the SQL language.
 WordPress is a platform including a database that runs server-side scripts, in PHP.
 These two characteristics can make WordPress vulnerable to attack by inserting malicious URLs.
 SQL injection and XSS describes a class of these attacks in which hackers embed commands in a URL that will trigger behaviors from the database.